 If you've never shared Koliva in memory of a loved one, this is a special treat with symbolic meaning.
 (Seems like most traditional Church foods have symbolic meanings!)
-Wheat kernels must fall to the ground and die in order to create new life (Gospel of St. John 12:24), just as our earthly bodies must come to an end in order for our spirits to find new life in eternity.
+Wheat kernels must fall to the ground and die in order to create new life (Gospel of St. John 12:24), just as our souls and bodies must come to an end of our earthly sojourn in order to pass into new life in eternity.

 2 cups of wheat berries (the "soft" ones cook faster; can usually find these from health food store)

 1 c. white raisins (or whatever dried fruits you prefer)

 1 tsp cinnamon

 1 cup powdered sugar

 Day 1.
 Cover and soak berries overnight.